George Rrurrambu Burarrwanga

 George Rrurrambu Burarrwanga (1957 – 10 June 2007), known in life as George Rrurrambu and George Djilangya, was known as the frontman of Warumpi Band, an Aboriginal rock band.

 Burarrwanga was a Yolngu man, born in the remote homeland of Matamata in the ceremonial women's birthing area under a tree, like many babies from generations before him.
 He was then raised in the community of Galiwinku on Elcho Island, off Arnhem Land.

 Burarrwanga's musical career began as a child through the education of ancestral songlines which his father, Charlie Matjuwuy Burarrwanga, mastered in depth of historical knowledge, pitch, tone and feeling.
-Matjuwuy was to become the most respected and sought-after Yolngu ceremonial singer across Indigenous Australian communities until his death in 2018 in his 80s.
+Matjuwuy was to become the most respected and sought-after Yolngu ceremonial singer across Indigenous Australian communities until his death in 2007 at the age of 50.
 At the NT Indigenous Music Awards 2004, Rrurrambu was inducted into the NT Hall of Fame.

-During the late 1970s, he moved to the desert community of Yuendumu, where he married Felicity Robertson and became fluent in the Walpiri language and law.
-They had their first child, Glenda, who is a revered healer and strong advocate for the rights of community members struggling with mainstream culture.
+During the late 1970s, he moved to the desert community of Yuendumu, with his younger brother who married Felicity Robertson and became fluent in the Walpiri language and law.
+George's brother and his wife had their first child, Glenda, who is a revered healer and strong advocate for the rights of community members struggling with mainstream culture.